burodepeper/language-markdown/examples/yaml.md

 rights: © 2007 John Smith, CC BY-NC
 ...

-The above text should be rendered as a `yaml` front-matter block, but this bit is regular Markdown again.
-Below is the same yaml, but this time as a fenced code block.
+The above text should be rendered as a `yaml` `front-matter` block, but this bit is regular `Markdown` again.
+Below is the same `yaml`, but this time as a fenced code block.

 ```yaml
 title: